skassam21/css-tutorials/1. Anatomy of HTML/Readme.md

 </html>
 ```

-Above is the basic structure of an HTML file.
 Each individual part of the file is described below.
 You can read more about each part in this [article](https://designshack.net/articles/html/what-is-html-the-anatomy-of-an-html5-document/).

  ### The DOCTYPE